-Two faculty, Machelle Pardue and Peng Qiu, in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory have been awarded tenure—a significant career milestone.
+Joe Le Doux, professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory (BME), has been appointed executive director for learning and training.

 David Frakes, associate professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory University, has a brand-new biomedical engineering lab, and it might currently be sitting empty, but he has big plans for it.

 The natural processes of wound or bone healing rely on the growth of new blood vessels, or angiogenesis.
 If someone breaks a bone, it is standard practice to apply a cast and immobilize the broken bone, so that healing can proceed without mechanical distortion.

 Don Giddens has never been particularly fond of inertia, as it applies to himself or his long career as a leader in academic research.

 When COVID-19 causes acute respiratory distress syndrome (ARDS), damaging lung tissue, the affected areas are unable to efficiently uptake blood oxygen, which leads to diminished of lung function.

 The Biomedical Engineering Society (BMES) awards Fellow status to members who had demonstrated exceptional achievement while maintaining a consistent record of participation within the society.

 May Dongmei Wang, professor in the Wallace H.